Land Use Office

 Building Permits / ViewPoint

 The Building Official is responsible for issuing building permits and enforcing the Building Code in the Town of Bolton.
 The Town is among the first in the Capital Region to enable on-line building permit processing through ViewPoint.
 Building Permit applications are accepted online and Contractors, homeowners, and businesses may access ViewPoint at boltonct.viewpointcloud.com to submit their applications.
-Applicants may also submit their plans to the Town as PDFs or as paper copies.
+Applicants may also submit their plans to the Town as PDFs uploaded to their application, or deliver paper copies to Town Hall.
 Applicants can then track their application as it makes its way through the Building Permit review and approval process in ViewPoint.
 Applicants who are unfamiliar with the ViewPoint system and who otherwise need assistance are urged to contact Danielle Palazzini.

 Please Note: If you have never used the ViewPoint system, you will have to register an account with an email address and password of your choice.